Anis Ahmad: Academic contributions

 Anis introduced a course in integration of Islamic ethical values in social and applied sciences as university requirement in all programs offered by Riphah International University Islamabad (as founding Vice-Chancellor 2003-till date).
 This caters for ethics in practice, personality development, and identity development of studies.
 A similar initiative was taken by him to introduce a mandatory Post Graduate Diploma for all teachers of the University in Professional Ethics and Training Methodology.
 This provides two semester training in curriculum planning, evaluation methods, communication skills and ethical practices.

 At the International Islamic University Islamabad he introduced the scientific study of religion.
 He established department of comparative religion for interdisciplinary study of religion and to avoid polemical and theological controversies.
-He was able to attract students from China, Korea, Thailand, Sri Lanka, Indonesia, Turkey, Nigeria, Kenya, South Africa, Afghanistan, Bosnia Herzegovina and Mauritius to study comparative religion.
+He was able to attract students from China, Korea, Thailand, Sri Lanka, Indonesia, Turkey, Nigeria, Kenya, South Africa, Afghanistan, Bosnia and Herzegovina and Mauritius to study comparative religion.

 He has made monthly contributions in the scholarly journal Tarjuman al-Qur'an offering legal views, based on the Qur'an and hadith in a non-sectarian, educative way.
 He also responds to question in social, economic, cultural and religious matters in a weekly live TV program as part of his sciences to community.

 He has contributed articles in Oxford Encyclopedia of the Islamic World, Encyclopedia of Islam, The Muslim World Book Review, the Insights and his controlled contributed chapters in books.

-He writes on contemporary topics such as; fundamentalism, secularism, contemporary juristics, environmental ethics, jihad, medical ethics, education, family, world religions, and Qur'anic studies.
+He writes on contemporary topics such as; fundamentalism, secularism, contemporary juristics, environmental ethics, Jihad, medical ethics, education, family, world religions, and Qur'anic studies.

 He has participated in over 100 international professional conferences, seminars and workshops as resource person and keynote speaker.